 Coming out, also known as ‘inviting in’ or ‘disclosure’ is the process of telling friends, family members, or others about your same-sex attraction.
 Many people fear negative reactions when they disclose their sexuality.
 Sometimes this fear is justified, as some people may respond badly, despite the fact that modern attitudes are much more accepting than they once were.

 A bad response can be very disappointing and hurtful, especially if it comes from someone close like your own family.
 On the other hand, many young people are often surprised by how supportive and accepting the response is.

 Coming out can be a huge relief.
 It may ease the feelings of isolation.
 You may feel like you can finally be yourself, and not have to lie anymore.
 However, it is extremely important that you do this only when you feel comfortable with the situation.

 Homophobia is an attitude of irrational fear or hostility towards gays and lesbians.
 It can take a subtle form, such as put-downs or ‘jokes’, or be expressed in overt discrimination, harassment or violence.

-Most gays and lesbians experience homophobic attitudes at some point, and it is often very distressing.
+People can experience exclusion, stigma and discrimination in relation to their lives as lesbian, gay, bisexual, transgender and intersex (LGBTQI+) people as well as any other stressors that may be happening in their life.
+Whilst LGBTQI+ people exhibit remarkable resilience, sadly they are at a higher risk of poorer mental health outcomes.
 It is important to remember that just because you are attracted to the same sex doesn’t mean you lose any of your rights as a human being.
 Harassment and violence are unacceptable regardless of whom they are directed at.